 Step 2) Click “Click here to install browser extension” and then on “Allow.”

-Step 3) We shall install a GNOME extension “TopIcons Plus”.
+Step 3) We shall install a GNOME extension, “TopIcons Plus.”
 It is a 100% free utility that does the magic for us.
-It shows the status icons to your GNOME Shell top bar.
+It shows the status icons on your GNOME Shell top bar.
 Visit this page:

 Step 5) Click “Install”

 Step 6) Click on “installed extensions” tab.
-Here, you can find all the GNOME extensions installed on your system, including the default ones.
-Look for the TopIcons Plus extension, and then click on the “Settings” icon.
+You can find all the GNOME extensions installed on your system, including the default ones.
+Look for the TopIcons Plus extension, and click on the “Settings” icon.

-Step 7) By default settings, the icons start appearing in the center of the top bar near the clock.
-If you want to align them to the right, click on the drop-down menu on “Tray horizontal alignment” and select “Right”.
-For me, the icons looked a tad larger for the top bar width, so I controlled the icon size too.
+Step 7) By default settings, icons appear in the center of the top bar near the clock.
+If you want to align them to the right, click on the drop-down menu on “Tray horizontal alignment” and select “Right.”
+The icons looked a tad larger for the top bar width, so I controlled the icon size too.

 That’s about how to bring the status icons back on the top bar of your Fedora workstation.
-The tutorial was tested to be working on Fedora 32 workstation but should work on older versions too without an issue.
+The tutorial was tested to work on Fedora 32 workstation but should work on older versions, too, without an issue.